ChinYiTseng/IMS/JSP_GA/JSP_GA.md

 ```

 ### Crossover ###
-Here, pairs of parent solutions are selected for two-point crossover, which calls for two points to be selected on the parent chromosomes.
+Here, pairs of parent solutions are selected for two-point crossover, which calls for two points to be selected.
 Everything between the two points is swapped between the chormosomes, rendering two offspring chromosomes.
 ```matlab
 population_list_tmp = population_list;  % Record the parent chromosomes.